What measurement means for vascular care

 How we calculate the measure

 We measure how well medical groups perform in having their adult vascular disease patients meet recommended goals for vascular care.
-This report is based on information from patients who visited their doctor between January 1, 2015 and December 31, 2015.
-The information is collected under four measure components: Blood Pressure, LDL Control, Tobacco Free and Daily Asprin Use.
+This report is based on information from patients who visited their doctor between January 1 and December 31, 2019.
+The information is collected under these measure components: Blood Pressure, LDL Control, Tobacco Free and Daily Asprin Use.
 That data is analyzed to create this patient-level, all-or-none composite measure.
 The technical measure name is Vascular Disease.

 The information reported about this measure on MNHealthScores is risk-adjusted.